phfaist/latexpp/doc/customfix.rst

 . ...
 WRITE ME ...

 . ...
-Derive a subclass of :py:class:`latexpp.fixes.BaseFix`.
+Derive a subclass of :py:class:`latexpp.fix.BaseFix`.

 . ... see examples ... make sure you call `preprocess_latex()` on inner contents
 to ensure it is preprocessed, too...